In this series we've seen episodes on Bigfoot, UFOs, the Bermuda Triangle. This week we look at: Michael Rockefeller.

 I suppose that there are worst morals.

 Meh.
 Nothing cool this episode either.
-That's two in a row, and the next episode is about hurricanes.
+That's two in a row, and the next episode is about hurricanes, so I don't hold high hopes for it.

 Footage of Asmat country/people: 8/10, Compelling story: 2/10, Nimoyness: 3/10, Music: 2/10, Woodwork: 9/10.
 Overall: 24/50.
 Fail